Jakemcp97/PP5-smartsolutions/README.md

 # UI/UX:

 ## User stories:
-User stories where built in an Agile methodology Kanban board to construct the site and all it's functionality:
+User stories were built in an Agile methodology Kanban board to construct the site and all it's functionality:

 ---